asfarsadewa/mud/README.md

 # MUDewa - a solo player MUD with some AI (Gemini)

-A simple, JSON-based MUD (Multi-User Dungeon) game written in Python.
-This single-player MUD allows you to explore a text-based world, interact with items, and auto-save your progress.
+A JSON-based MUD (Multi-User Dungeon) game written in Python.
+This single-player MUD (SUD) allows you to explore a text-based world, interact with items, and auto-save your progress.
 This game has also sprinkles of AI here and there that I am still developing.
+This is a love letter to SDFMud, a world I lived in more than two decades ago.

 ## Architecture Overview